 Unfortunately, rheumatoid arthritis can sometimes flare up without any clear cause.
 That is the unpredictable nature of autoimmune disorders.

 It's important to note that codeine, whilst it may be effective at relieving pain in the short term (such as for a flare-up), is not effective at relieving inflammation in the joints, which is commonly attributed to arthritis.
-For this reason, you should speak to your doctor about long-term pain management.
+For this reason, it is advisable to consult your doctor about long-term pain management.

-Medicated creams and gels such as Deep Heat, Joint Ace and Flexiseq can be bought over the counter from pharmacies to manage joint pain.
+Medicated creams and gels, such as Deep Heat, Joint Ace, and Flexiseq, can be purchased over the counter from pharmacies to help manage joint pain.

-Certain alternative therapies such as acupuncture and meditation have been shown to be effective in reducing pain, and increasing tolerance, in some people.
+Certain alternative therapies, such as acupuncture and meditation, are effective in reducing pain and increasing tolerance in some people.
 The scientific research is limited, but promising, so it may be worth trying these options in addition to your normal treatment.

-It may be tempting to rest completely during a flare, but long periods of inactivity may actually make things worse.
+It may be tempting to rest completely during a flare, but prolonged periods of inactivity can actually exacerbate the condition.
 Instead, try to balance rest and relaxation with gentle exercise to keep the joints mobile.

 An arthritis flare is a temporary state in a chronic condition.
-It is important to be aware that symptoms should settle down again.
+It is essential to be aware that symptoms should subside again.
 If an arthritis flare continues for more than a few days, particularly in the case of rheumatoid arthritis, consult a medical professional.